Meet Ian Flood

 Emergency Response Training

-Living in northern Canada’s remote communities, I qualified as a volunteer first responder with both fire and ambulance services.
-The training covered advanced first aid and emergency response across both urban and remote environments — treating cold exposure, hypothermia, traumatic injuries, and performing emergency interventions without hospital backup nearby.
+Living in northern Canada’s remote communities, I qualified as an Emergency Medical Responder — training that covered advanced first aid and emergency response in both urban and remote environments.
+Cold exposure, hypothermia, traumatic injuries, and emergency interventions with no hospital backup nearby.
+Five years of real call-outs, in real conditions.
+That combination — wilderness competence and emergency medical response — is rare.
+It’s what separates field-functional survival training from theoretical instruction.

 That combination — wilderness competence and emergency medical response — is rare.
 It’s what separates field-functional survival training from theoretical instruction.